youssefamr20/Vending_machine/README.md

 # Vending_machine
-A univeersity project of a vending machine.
+A university project of a vending machine.

 Synthesis , DFT and PnR were made using alliance tools.